 - Click Edit User.

-- Click Role and grant the Inbox-enabled Role to each user who should have access to view and respond to messages assigned to that Role Group.
-These users will inherit the Inbox permission from this Role.
-Users can only view messages associated with Role Groups to which they have been assigned.
+- Click Role and grant the Inbox-enabled role to each user who should have access to view and respond to messages assigned to that role.
+These users will inherit the Inbox permission from this role.
+Users can only view messages associated with roles to which they have been assigned.

-Be sure to grant yourself this Role as well, even if it is only a temporary assignment.
-Inbox messages only appear for users who are in the message's assigned Role Group.
+Be sure to grant yourself this role as well, even if it is only a temporary assignment.
+Inbox messages only appear for users who are in the message's assigned role and associated group.

-- Click Inbox on the top navigation bar.
+- Click Inbox on the Slate navigation bar.